papa-rugi/cloud-shepherd/README.md

     const shepherd = require('cloud-shepherd');

-Call '.herd' with the name of your respective client, as well as a JSON object containing your unique access credentials to instantiate your client.
+Call '.herd' with the name of your respective cloud provider, as well as a JSON object containing your unique access credentials to instantiate your client.

     const credentials = {